 Wisconsin kayaker turned himself in after officials say he faked his death and fled to Eastern Europe

-Ryan Borgwardt flew back to the United States willingly, arriving Tuesday, Sheriff Mark Podoll said Wednesday.
+If convicted of the obstruction charge, Borgwardt faces a maximum penalty of a $10,000 fine and nine months in jail, Judge Slate said.

-Borgwardt is being held in the Green Lake County Jail, online jail records show and he could make an initial appearance in court as early as today.
+At the request of the prosecutor, Slate did not order but instead requested the media not share images of Borgwardt’s family members.
+He denied requests for a gag order in the case and for Borgwardt to surrender his passport.

-Podoll declined to share details of Borgwardt’s time away or whether he has been in touch with his family, but said his office referred charges including obstruction, to the Green Lake County District Attorney’s Office.
+Podoll declined to share details of Borgwardt’s time away or whether he has been in touch with his family.
+The investigation involved a number of state and federal agencies including the FBI and Homeland Security, he added.

 For seven weeks, the Green Lake County Sheriff’s Office searched for Borgwardt’s body with the help of trained volunteers but found only the man’s kayak and a tackle box containing a set of keys, a wallet and his license.
 Eventually, officials uncovered evidence that Borgwardt had fled to Europe by way of Canada.